kescob0825/TaidX/Deliverable1.md

 ![Screenshot 2025-02-01 at 22.36.32.png](LinearProgressionChartSprint1.png)
 - **Did you deliver business value and what was it?**
     > By being able to establish a connection via API the user will now be able to access
   > a vast swath of information.
-The UI implementation to come in Sprint 2.
+Further API implementation in the UI will be the focus for Sprint 2.
 Integrating
   > API into a customer app gives the ability to tailor a custom experience that the Taiga
   > website interface can't replicate.
 There is much more data in the JSON responses than are
   > available through the web interface.